aura-nw/docs/docs/product/aurascan/getting-started/account-details-page.md

 ### ABTs

 This box will show the top 5 highlight displayed ABTs owned and picked by this account.
-If you are the owner of this account, you can click to "Manage my ABTs" to open your Account Bound Tokens page to manage your ABT.
-Otherwise, you can see the "See all" button instead to open the account's Account Bound Token page to view all Equipped ABTs belongs to this user.
+If you are the owner of this account, you can click to `Manage my ABTs` to open your Account Bound Tokens page to manage your ABT.
+Otherwise, you can see the `See more` button instead to open the account's Account Bound Token page to view all Equipped ABTs belongs to this user.

 <div id="img-wrapper">
     <img src="/img/aurascan/abt_3.png" alt="abt"/>